 |A More Recent Chart Hard To Find!
 (Click To Enlarge)|

 Economic inequality is not only a profound social and economic issue but flows into forces that affect financial-market stability.
-The saying "Talk Is Cheap" comes to mind when we search efforts to address the growing level of income polarization because while many people voice concern this thorny emotional problem is neither easy to solve or correct.
+The saying "Talk Is Cheap" comes to mind when we search efforts to address the growing level of income polarization.
+While many people voice concern about this thorny emotional problem is neither easy to solve or correct.
 A huge part of the problem is that those who really wield the power to bring about change, in reality, are often sheltered from the pain it causes and out of touch with what many people are forced to go through every day.
-Because of this, in truth, they see it as a low priority, consider other matters as always being more important or simply do not understand the nature of this beast.
-The fact it is so difficult to easily locate current charts, such as the one above, speaks volumes as to how this remains a back-burner issue.
+Because of this, in truth, they see it as a low priority and consider other matters as always being more important.
+It is very possible they simply do not understand the nature of this beast and this is why it remains a back-burner issue.

 In a piece titled; "The Morass That Swallowed the Middle Class" Matthew Shaw delves into how much of the inequality debate focuses on the gains of “the 1%,” and less attention has been paid to the economic well-being of what is broadly termed the middle class, which is all too often just lumped into the other “99%.”
 Of course, much of this centers around just how out of touch our "professional elite" are with the population and this spills over into the economy.
 By our professional elite, I refer to those who make the rules and their minions, their aids, the academics, the financial institutions, economists and the media, all of which have tied their wagon to the status quo.
 Conflict and corruption also enter into this picture as we often find that even those setting the rules also tend to want a bigger piece of the pie.

 |Controversial "To Say The Least"|